-It’s easy to see why the River Birch tree is so popular—its unique, delicate bark naturally peels to expose beautiful flakes of cinnamon and can be seen boosting the character of landscapes anywhere from the Deep South to the Great Lakes!
+It’s easy to see why the River Birch tree is so popular—its unique, delicate curling birch bark naturally peels to expose beautiful flakes of cinnamon and it can be seen boosting the character of landscapes anywhere from the Deep South to the Great Lakes!

 - Showy bark